ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 ### Create the ROS2 workspace

-1. Create a colcon workspace for the exercise 7.2 ROS packages and dependencies.
+1. Create a colcon workspace for the exercise 7.2 ROS1 packages and dependencies.
 We will copy a template with part of the exercise created for you.
     ```
     mkdir -p ~/colcon_ws/src